sepeedoo/pagepress/README.md

-# PagePress, an awesome static web page builder for you !
+# PagePress, an awesome static web page builder for you!